-There are plenty of myths and “old wives’ tales” surrounding pregnancy.
+There are plenty of myths and “old wives’ tales” about pregnancy.
 You may need help separating fact from fiction.
 On this sheet, you’ll find answers to a few common questions.
 If you have other questions, talk with your healthcare provider.

 In most cases, working throughout your pregnancy is not harmful at all.
 There may be concerns if the job involves dangerous machinery or chemicals, lifting, or standing for very long periods of time.
-Talk to your healthcare provider and employer about your particular job and pregnancy.
+Talk with your healthcare provider and employer about your particular job and pregnancy.

 Cats carry a disease called toxoplasmosis.
 In adult humans, it shows up as a mild infection of the blood and organs.
 If you are infected during pregnancy, the baby’s brain and eyes could be damaged.
 To be safe, have someone else change the litter.
 If you must handle it, wear a paper mask over your nose and mouth.
 Also, wear gloves and wash your hands afterward.